 - Slip and fall accidents – In hazardous conditions, an accident where an individual trips or slips and falls as a result (often referred to as a slip-and-fall accident) can lead to serious injuries.
 Anytime the neck or back sustains injury, the spinal cord is inevitably placed at risk.

 If you or someone you love suffered from a spinal cord injury that resulted from an accident that wasn’t the victim’s fault, you may feel as if there is little reason to feel hope.
 The costs of these types of injuries can be tremendous, and most insurance companies will offer little to no help in regards to paying for continuous care such as physical therapy or in-home services.
-With the help of an Atlanta, GA spinal cord injury lawyer, you can get the financial assistance you need to seek the recommended treatment options.
+With the help of a spinal cord injury attorney in Atlanta, you can get the financial assistance you need to seek the recommended treatment options.

 In addition, filing a spinal cord injury lawsuit against the guilty party can ensure that no one comes to harm again at the hands of the same individual and/or corporation.
 Lawsuits help protect American citizens and Georgia residents from harm—today and in the future.
 For more information, don’t hesitate to give Bey & Associates a call today.
 We can help your family move forward.